 The Videomaster Rally Home T.V.
-Game system,
+Game (model VM 4) was released

-model VM 4, was released ub 1975 just after the 1974 Home
+in 1975 just after the 1974 Home

 T.V.
 Game.
 It used six CMOS chips of the 40xx series in analog logic